MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/revalue-payments-tied-2-index-rate.md

 # required metadata

 title: Revalue lease payments tied to an Index Rate
-description: This topic describes the adjustment to lease liability for a right of use asset that arises from changes in variable lease payments because of a change in the index rate.
+description: This topic describes the adjustment to lease liability for a right of use asset that results from changes in variable lease payments because of a change in the index rate.
 author: moaamer
 manager: Ann Beebe
 ms.date: 08/06/2020